 Why Not Formula?

 It is a fact that infant formula has saved lives, but that doesn’t make it ideal or better then breast milk.
-Think of formula as the air bag in your car, it’s a must to have around but you don’t want to use it every day.
+Think of formula as the air bag in your car, it’s a must to have around, but you don’t want to use it every day.
 Even if formula was nutritionally the same, it would not have the antibodies and other active components of breast milk.
-If you are able to breast feed you owe it to your baby.
-Don’t start him off on an unhealthy foot.
+If you are able to breast feed, you owe it to your baby and yourself.
+Don’t start baby off on an unhealthy foot if you have the ability to breastfeed.

 What is in formula?